ziqizhang/sti/README.md

 ### LICENCE
 Apache 2.0

-### It is running too slow
+### Running slow/HTTP X errors
 Semantic Table Interpretation requires fetching data from a knowledge base.
 This is currently configured to use a **remote** knowledge base by calling its APIs or web services, such as the DBPedia SPARQL endpoint.
 This is the part of the process that takes 99.99% of processing time in a typical STI application.
-If possible, please consider to host a local copy of the knowledge base before you start.
+Also, when such a remove server is unreliable, you can often encounter an HTTP error such as HTTP 500.
+Therefore if possible, please consider to host a local copy of the knowledge base before you start.
 For example, you can deploy a local DBpedia server, which then can result in orders of magnitude of performance improvement.